joeloskarsson/joeloskarsson.github.io/_pages/about.md

   limit:  # leave blank to include all the news in the `_news` folder
 ---

+I am a post-doctoral fellow at the [ETH Zurich AI Center](https://ai.ethz.ch/) in Zurich, Switzerland.
+My research focuses on machine learning for spatio-temporal modeling in general and applications to earth science in particular.
+I am mentored by [Torsten Hoefler](https://htor.inf.ethz.ch/), [Siddhartha Mishra](https://camlab.ethz.ch/the-group/group-head.html), and [Benedikt Soja](https://space.igp.ethz.ch/people/person-detail.soja.html).
+My fellowship is also supported by the [Swiss AI Initiative](https://www.swiss-ai.org/), where I contribute to the earth system modeling efforts.

+I got my MSc and PhD in computer science from Linköping University, Sweden.
-I am a PhD-student at the Division of Statistics and Machine Learning, Department of Computer and Information Science, Linköping University, Sweden.
+During my PhD I was at the Division of Statistics and Machine Learning, supervised by [Fredrik Lindsten](https://lindsten.netlify.app/).
-My main supervisor is [Fredrik Lindsten](https://lindsten.netlify.app/) and co-supervisors [Per Sidén](https://scholar.google.se/citations?user=0UomzRIAAAAJ) and [Tomas Landelius](https://www.smhi.se/en/research/research-departments/meteorology/tomas-landelius-1.4817).
+My [PhD thesis](https://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-215665) is titled "Modeling Spatio-Temporal Systems with Graph-based Machine Learning".
-I am an affiliated PhD-student within the [WASP](https://wasp-sweden.org/) program.
+I am also an alumnus of the [WASP](https://wasp-sweden.org/) graduate school.

 In my research I work with probabilistic machine learning methods for modeling data with spatial and temporal dependencies.
 I am motivated by applications of machine learning to earth system modeling, such as weather forecasting and climate modeling.